petersatsuse/azure-compute-docs/articles/virtual-machines/vm-applications-how-to.md

 ### [REST](#tab/rest3)

-If the VM applications is not installed on the VM, the value is empty.
+If the VM application isn't installed on the VM, the value is empty.

 To get the result of VM instance view: